zhoupgit/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/google/index.md

 > Available in Grafana v9.3 and later versions.

-> **Note:** This feature is behind the `accessTokenExpirationCheck` feature toggle.

 When a user logs in using an OAuth provider, Grafana verifies that the access token has not expired.
 When an access token expires, Grafana uses the provided refresh token (if any exists) to obtain a new access token.

 Grafana uses a refresh token to obtain a new access token without requiring the user to log in again.
 If a refresh token doesn't exist, Grafana logs the user out of the system after the access token has expired.

 By default, Grafana includes the `access_type=offline` parameter in the authorization request to request a refresh token.

-Refresh token fetching and access token expiration check is enabled by default for the Google provider since Grafana v10.1.0 if the `accessTokenExpirationCheck` feature toggle is enabled.
+Refresh token fetching and access token expiration check is enabled by default for the Google provider since Grafana v10.1.0.
 If you would like to disable access token expiration check then set the `use_refresh_token` configuration value to `false`.

+{{% admonition type="note" %}}
-> **Note:** The `accessTokenExpirationCheck` feature toggle will be removed in Grafana v10.3.0 and the `use_refresh_token` configuration value will be used instead for configuring refresh token fetching and access token expiration check.
+The `accessTokenExpirationCheck` feature toggle has been removed in Grafana v10.3.0 and the `use_refresh_token` configuration value will be used instead for configuring refresh token fetching and access token expiration check.
+{{% /admonition %}}

 ### Configure automatic login